Exploring the Mystery – Verse One of the Tao Te Ching

 The Tao requires allowing and letting go.
 It wants us to become aligned with what is – and not fight against it.

-Maybe I wasn’t ready to explore the ideas in the book because I was functioning in a very intense, stressed state.
+Maybe I wasn’t ready to explore the book’s ideas because I was functioning in a very intense, stressed state.
 I felt I couldn’t let go and was working so hard to reach my self-imposed goals.
 I’d say I was in an active state—not an allowing state.

 The sheer force of resilience was my copilot.
-I was moving forward, but to reach even higher, I needed to bring in the sense of allowing and letting go.
+I was moving forward, but to reach even higher, I needed to cultivate a sense of allowing and letting go.

 At that time, I couldn’t imagine doing it.

 Then, one day, I finally picked the book up and read Wayne Dyer’s interpretation of Verse One of the Tao Te Ching.
 The words spoke differently to me than in other texts I’d read.
 They were soothing.
-I was finally ready to learn about the Tao and its deeper, intangible nature, the eternally real.
+I was finally ready to learn about the Tao and its deeper, intangible nature.

 Let’s dive in:

 The original symbols comprising the Tao have been translated differently by various students.
-I will share Wayne Dyer’s and Stephen Mitchell’s interpretations of Tao Te Ching’s Chapter 1 in this story.
+I will share Wayne Dyer’s and Stephen Mitchell’s interpretations of Verse 1 of the Tao Te Ching in this story.

 Verse One of the Tao Te Ching: